validator/validator.github.io/README.md

 The Nu Markup Checker (v.Nu) is a name for the backend of [http://html5.validator.nu][1], [http://validator.w3.org/nu/][2], and the HTML5 facet of the legacy [W3C Validator][3].
-Its source code is available from [a set of repositories hosted at github][4].
-The checker is released as two separate
+Its source code is available from [a set of github repositories][4].
+The checker is released as two separate packages:
-packages:

    [1]: http://html5.validator.nu
    [2]: http://validator.w3.org/nu/